Matthizzone/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

-https://youtu.be/SATvS0aYc9I
+Unfortuantely, I ran into a lot of issues testing my ideas from the above questions.
+First I tried implementing the Teachable Machine on the Raspberri Pi, but found it to be more complicated than I thought.
+First I tried training the model on my laptop, downloading it and running it on the Pi, but I couldn't figure out how to link all the pieces back together.
+When you download a model from Teachable Machines, the resulting ZIP has 3 files: two JSON and weights.bin (the actual weights and biases the model settled on).
+I did not know how to this matrix to perform classification on the PI, even after some research.
+The next thing I tried was accessing the internet from the Pi and training it there from the native browser on the PI, Chromium, but it kept crashing.
+The window where the webcam livefeed is displayed opened for a brief moment and then closed without showing anything but a black screen.
+Unfortunately this meant I had the abandon the idea of running Teachable machine on the Pi, and the idea of combining it with text-to-speech.

+Next I tested my hypothesis that the Teachable Machine would not classify well if there were many people in the frame.
+I had some friends in the class (Maggie Horowitz, center, and Ethan Change, right) attempt to advert the classifier while I performed legitamate poses.
+Here are the results:

+I was able to train a new model with more fine-tuned yoga-classification abilities.
+You can see the result of that here: https://youtu.be/SATvS0aYc9I

+1. correct
+2. widen your stance
+3. arm too low
+4. bend more at the back
+5. gaze up

 This video shows that minute differences in pose are beyond the capability of Google's Teachable Machines.